Semi-Parametric Estimation of Incubation and Generation Times by Means of Laguerre Polynomials: Empirical Studies

-In order to illustrate how the feature estimation works we consider estimation of the basic reproduction number of a fictional pandemic and estimation of quantiles.
+In order to illustrate that the corresponding plug-in feature estimates enjoy asymptotic normality properties, we consider estimation of the basic reproduction number of a fictional pandemic and estimation of quantiles.
 In order to estimate the basic reproduction number, we plug the true and the estimated generation time densities into equation \eqref{eq:defF} and take the inverse of it (in this fictional pandemic we choose $r=\log(2)/5$ which means that the case numbers double every five days).
 The histogram of the estimates is shown in Figure \ref{fig:R0_estimation}.
 We emphasize that these are simulated results and we cannot draw any conclusions about COVID-19.
 We can see that the estimation appears to be almost unbiased even in finite samples.
+This is remarkable because the estimator is based on a non-parametric estimator which is biased (we do not control for over- or under-smoothing).
 Moreover, the approximation through a normal distribution seems to be reasonably accurate.
 This motivates further research in establishing a formal asymptotic normality result for this type of semi-parametric inference.
 Figure \ref{fig:n40_03quant} shows the histograms of the estimated 30\%-quantiles.
 We can see that the estimates appear to have a bias in finite samples (the dashed lines indicate the true quantiles).
 This bias seems to stem from the fact that the approximation through low dimensional Laguerre polynomials is not perfect because the estimates centralize around the quantiles of the best Laguerre approximations (dotted lines).
 This effect remains true for other quantiles which are reported in Appendix \ref{subsubsec:appendix_simstud}.

 When inspecting the BIC values in Table \ref{tab:BIC_synthetic} we see that the next smallest scores are obtained for the models $(m_1=2,m_2=3)$ and $(m_1=3,m_2=2)$.
-Even though the BIC for these two model choices is almost equal, we choose to inspect the model $(m_1=2,m_2=3)$ because the additional flexibility in the generation time seems to be more relevant to us when looking at Figure \ref{fig:approx}.
+In order to check the robustness of the model selection, we also inspect the next smallest BIC model, i.e. $(m_1=3,m_2=2)$.
 The results are similar and are shown in Appendix \ref{subsubsec:appendix_simstud}.